 Game of Thrones – Cushendun Caves

-the Cushendun caves were formed over 400 million years because of extreme weather conditions, they were also the caves where Melisandre gave birth to a dark spirit in Game of Thrones.
-These caves are a very popular attraction for Game of Thrones fans as the caves are fun to explore and look amazing on the inside.
+the Cushendun caves were formed over 400 million years ago because of extreme weather conditions; they were also the caves where Melisandre gave birth to a dark spirit in Game of Thrones.
+These caves are a popular attraction for Game of Thrones fans as they are fun to explore and look amazing inside.

-Many people who visited this say that the location is iconic enough so if you even approach the caves it feels as if you’re in the scene.
+Many people who visited this say that the location is iconic enough, so if you even approach the caves, it feels like you’re in the scene.
 There aren’t that many people in the caves, so the absence of people is something you can use to take breathtaking photos.
-And for those who are interested, there is a door of thrones located nearby in Mary McBride’s bar.
+And for those interested, a door of thrones is located nearby in Mary McBride’s bar.

 You can also find another attraction, the famous sculpture of Johann the goat – a renowned resident of Cushendun.

-The Cushendun caves are located at 5 The Bay Apartments, Cushendun, Ballymena BT44 0PE.
+The Cushendun caves are at 5 The Bay Apartments, Cushendun, Ballymena BT44 0PE.

 The Lost City of Z – Belfast City Hall

-The lost city of Z is a movie with James Grey as its director, along with actors such as Tom Holland, Robert Pattinson, Sienna Miller and Charlie Hunnam.
+The Lost City of Z is a movie with James Grey as its director and actors, including Tom Holland, Robert Pattinson, Sienna Miller, and Charlie Hunnam.
 It is mainly shot in Belfast and has gained a lot of local respect due to this.

-The movie has locations such as Belfast city hall and Strangford as the movie is mainly set in Belfast and has a lot of locations here, like botanic gardens and the Somme nursing home.
+The movie has locations such as Belfast City Hall and Strangford, as it is mainly set in Belfast, which has many places, like the Botanic Gardens and the Somme nursing home.

-The city hall faces north and divides the commercial area of Belfast from the business area of Belfast.
-The city hall began planning in 1888 and was built over 8 years from 1898 to 1906.
+The city hall faces north and divides Belfast’s commercial area from its business area.
+It began planning in 1888 and was built over eight years, from 1898 to 1906.

-Belfast city hall can be easily found in Donegall square.
-You really won’t miss it, it’s the most obvious building in Belfast.
+Belfast city hall can be easily found in Donegall Square.
+You won’t miss it; it’s the most conspicuous building in Belfast.

 Dave Allen at Peace – Ulster Folk and Transport Museum

-Dave Allen at peace doesn’t have many locations as the movie is entirely set up to tell the story of how he became the most successful (and complained about) comedians on the BBC.
+Dave Allen at Peace doesn’t have many locations as the movie is set up to tell how he became the most successful (and complained about) comedian on the BBC.

-The movie has scenes shot in the Ulster Folk and Transport Museum, which in itself is something that anyone should visit if they want to experience the history of folk and transport in Ulster and Belfast, or even get involved in some activities that can be extremely fun and interesting.
+The movie has scenes shot in the Ulster Folk and Transport Museum, which anyone should visit if they want to experience the history of folk and transport in Ulster and Belfast or even get involved in some activities that can be extremely fun and interesting.

-The museum has self-guided tours, so you can walk around at your own pace and not have to worry about keeping up to the guide.
-It has areas you can stop by if you want to get some food to eat and drinks to drink.
+The museum offers self-guided tours, so you can walk around at your own pace without worrying about keeping up with the guide.
+It also has areas where you can stop for food and drinks.

-if you’d like to see what the folk and transport museum has to offer, check out their website and maybe make some plans!
+if you’d like to see what the folk and transport museum offers, check out their website and maybe make some plans!

-The museum can be located in Ulster Folk and Transport Museum 153 Bangor Road Cultra Holywood County Down BT18 0EU.
+The museum is located at Ulster Folk and Transport Museum, 153 Bangor Road, Cultra Holywood County Down BT18 0EU.

 And finally…